Interior Architecture and Design

 First Year Review

-All first-year students who are considering the Interior Architecture & Design Program must enroll in IAD 2780 and participate in the First-Year Review Fall semester.
-The review assesses basic skills, creativity, and will consist of portfolio work from IAD 2780 as well as the completion of an additional projects.
-Only students who successfully pass the first-year review and meet or exceed GPA and grade requirements will be allowed to register for second-year courses.
-The requirements for the First-Year review will be posted at the beginning of Fall Semester 2023.
+All first-year students considering the Interior Architecture & Design Program must enroll in IAD 2780 and participate in the First-Year Review Fall semester.
+The review assesses basic skills and creativity and will consist of portfolio work from IAD 2780 and the completion of additional projects.
+Only students who successfully pass the first-year review and meet or exceed GPA and grade requirements can register for second-year courses.
+The requirements for the First-Year review will be posted at the beginning of Fall Semester.

 Entrance into the Interior Architecture & Design Program